-The eighth Open Science Meeting, entitled Towards Resilient Society, will be held from 15 to 17 May 2017 in Yogyakarta, Indonesia.
+The eighth Open Science Meeting, entitled Towards Resilient Society, was held from 15 to 17 May 2017 in Yogyakarta, Indonesia.
 Organised by the Joint Working Committee Indonesia-Netherlands, the Open Science Meetings (OSM) take place every other year, usually in Indonesia.
-The co-organisers of this symposium are the Royal Netherlands Academy of Sciences (KNAW), the Indonesian Academy of Sciences (AIPI) and the Netherlands Organisation for Scientific Research (NWO), together with the host, Universitas Gadjah Mada.
+The co-organisers of this symposium were the Royal Netherlands Academy of Arts and Sciences (KNAW), the Indonesian Academy of Sciences (AIPI) and the Netherlands Organisation for Scientific Research (NWO), together with the host, Universitas Gadjah Mada.

-We will hear how all these partners believe they can contribute to creating and supporting a resilient society.
-A number of sessions will see representatives from business, policymaking, civil society and science discussing opportunities and obstacles in the relationships between their respective spheres of influence.
+We heard how all these partners believe they can contribute to creating and supporting a resilient society.
+A number of sessions saw representatives from business, policymaking, civil society and science discussing opportunities and obstacles in the relationships between their respective spheres of influence.

-The OSM 2017 programme features scientific presentations, an innovation fair, public debates, workshops, keynote speeches, poster presentations, and science for policy sessions.
-Around the OSM plenary days, master classes on different themes will be held at several locations around the archipelago.
+The OSM 2017 programme featured scientific presentations, an innovation fair, public debates, workshops, keynote speeches, poster presentations, and science for policy sessions.
+Around the OSM plenary days, master classes on different themes were held.